 I basically use the front room in our basement as storage for random jars, bottles, tables, whatever pieces I come across that I want to do something with …. it’s Kalen’s favorite thing about me. #notsomuch

 Well turns out it’s a wonderful personality trait that all crafters and bloggers’ husbands adore about their wives.
 Oh, wait.
-To help clear out some of our ‘treasures’, Sarah from Flourish & Knot is starting a new blogging series, There for the Making – The Zero Dollar DIY Challenge.
+To help clear out some of our ‘treasures’, Sarah from Flourish & Knot is starting a new blogging series, The Zero Dollar DIY Challenge.

 Every other month, a group of us will come up with a DIY project using ONLY what we already have in our house.
 Well between my basement ‘storage’ for future projects and all of the crafting supplies I have in my craft closet, I could probably put together about 5,000 blog posts for this challenge.